MahmudulAlam/Holographic-Reduced-Representations/README.md

 pip install git+https://github.com/MahmudulAlam/Holographic-Reduced-Representations.git
 ``` -->

-## Update :seedling:
+## Update :hammer_and_wrench:

 - v1.1.0 - ```dim/axis``` support for PyTorch, JAX & Flax
-- For TensorFlow by default binding/unbinding is applied to the last dimension
+- For TensorFlow binding/unbinding can only be applied to the last dimension

 ## Intro :studio_microphone: